TwinTitan/UC-final-project/README.md

 mySteak

 # Idea
 Steak is a favororite food among many people.
-My app is a restuarant that provides and sells raw or cooked steaks to customers and either delivers it to their doorstep or they can come pick it up.
+My app is a restuarant that provides and sells raw steaks to customers and delivers it to their doorstep.

 # Future Work